dtonys/node-api-boilerplate/README.md

 ## Usage with web server

-This server is designed to be used as an API backend for a web or mobible service, and expects to be consumed by another process.
+This server is designed to be used as an API backend for a web or mobile service, and expects to be consumed by another process.

 This decoupled approach ( as opposed to a monolithic approach where an API and web server live on the same process ) makes both the web and api service easier to organize, and provides a more scalable and performent architecture.